Database Connection Pools

 In addition to the drivers above, TORO Integrate also supports the installation of other database drivers.
 For more

-information, please read about maintaining database connection pools.
+information, please read about Installing Additional Database Drivers.
 To use XA

 transactions, the JDBC driver must implement